-Moreover, it may come as a surprise to many executives that organizations don’t need special software to track productivity—this ‘spyware’ functionality is available to via common workplace tools such as Microsoft Office, Zoom, Slack and so on4.
+Moreover, it may come as a surprise to many leaders that organizations don't need special software to track productivity—this ‘spyware' functionality is available too via common workplace tools such as Microsoft Office, Zoom, Slack and so on4.

 For some this is a leap in terms of productivity and efficiency.
 For others, it is an Orwellian ‘big brother is watching you' moment with the potential to take leadership back one hundred years when the height of management sophistication was a stopwatch and clipboard.

 Performance Tracking Challenges

 Being productive and being busy are too very different things.
 Looking busy is something else entirely.
 For those who are being tracked, ‘mouse giggling' (an extension to your browser or a device jiggles your mouse to suggest that you are active/productive) has become a new routine.